 — Signing up via LinkedIn

 At the moment, authenticating via a social network is only possible using one's LinkedIn credentials.
-All in all, it's a much faster and comfortable way to register, even because your email address is automatically verified – but unless you are a LinkedIn partner, the benefits end there, as you won't be able to migrate your academic and professional data from LinkedIn to FULL FABRIC.
-If your school doesn't currently integrate with LinkedIn but that's something you're interested in, drop us a line.
+All in all, it's a much faster and comfortable way to register, even because your email address is automatically verified – but unless the school is a LinkedIn partner, the benefits end there, as you won't be able to migrate your academic and professional data from LinkedIn to Full Fabric.

 To sign up via LinkedIn: